Anger Management

 Control Your Emotional Outburst With Active Anger Management

-Dealing with anger can become very complicated -
+Understanding anger can become very complicated -

-Anger can trigger various physical symptoms, like increased heart rate, elevated blood pressure and muscle tension.
+Anger can trigger various physical symptoms, such as increased heart rate, elevated blood pressure, and muscle tension.
 In time, chronic anger can lead to a weakened immune system, digestive issues and other damaging health issues.
-Everyone is worth an improved sense of self.

 Behavioural symptoms of anger -